-- SQL:1999 (also called SQL3, SQL-99): A standard which has recently been completed, and which addresses some of these concerns. - SQL:2003 (also called SQL4, SQL:200n): Adds some support for XML as well as some other features. - SQL2006: Integrates XQuery into SQL, to some degree. - SQL:2008: Further small changes. - These standards attempt to be compatible with the earlier version of SQL (SQL2, SQL-92), with only small changes. - The degree to which vendors and software developers have integrated these features into real systems varies greatly.
+- SQL:1999 (also called SQL3, SQL-99): A standard which has recently been completed, and which addresses some of these concerns. - SQL:2003 (also called SQL4, SQL:200n): A standard currently under development, which will address other issues. - These standards attempt to be compatible with the earlier version of SQL (SQL2, SQL-92), with only small changes.